itsursrujan/votesecure/README.md

 ➤ Start the Node.js Server:
 node server.js
 Make sure MongoDB is running before starting the server.

 🗄️ 4.
 MongoDB Setup
 Option A: Use Local MongoDB
 Download MongoDB Community Server
 Start the MongoDB service:
 mongod
-Your Node.js server should connect to mongodb://localhost:27017/votesecure Option B: Use MongoDB Atlas
+Your Node.js server should connect to mongodb://localhost:27017/votingSystemuser

+Option B: Use MongoDB Atlas
 Create an account at MongoDB Atlas
 Create a cluster and get your connection URI
 Replace MONGO_URI in your code or .env file

-Finally Start the Server in terminal: npm start (starts both Flask and node server)
+Finally Start the Server in terminal: npm start (starts both FastAPI and node server)